SINTEF/entities-service/README.md

   The `_use_valid_token` fixture is used for all tests by default in the `cli.test_upload` file.

   **Availability**: This marker is only available for tests in the `cli` test module (folder), and sub-modules (sub-folders) therein.

+### Extra pytest fixtures

+There is one fixture that may be difficult to locate, this is the `parameterized_entity` fixture.
+It can be invoked to automatically parameterize a test, iterating over all the valid entities that exist in the [`valid_entities.yaml`](tests/static/valid_entities.yaml) static test file.
+It will return one of these entities as a parsed dictionary for each iteration, i.e., within each test.

+The fixture is available for all tests.

 ## Licensing & copyright